 When installing the rear wheel, reverse the removal procedure.
 Pay attention to the following points.

-Apply light coating of lithium base grease to final gear case splines and rear wheel hub splines.
-2. Make sure the splines on the wheel hub fit into the final gear case.
+Apply a light coating of lithium base grease to final gear case splines and rear wheel hub splines.
+2 Make sure the splines on the wheel hub fit into the final gear case.

-3 Make sure the axle nut is properly torqued, and a new cotter pin is installed.
+Make sure the axle nut and tension bar bolt are properly torqued, and a new cotter pin is installed

-Always use a new cotter pin on the axle nut.
+Always use a new cotter pin.